jednano/postcss-nested-props/README.md

 ## Nested Properties

-CSS has quite a few properties that are in ìnamespaces;î for instance, `font-family`, `font-size`, and `font-weight` are all in the `font` namespace.
+CSS has quite a few properties that are in ‚Äúnamespaces;‚Äù for instance, `font-family`, `font-size`, and `font-weight` are all in the `font` namespace.
 In CSS, if you want to set a bunch of properties in the same namespace, you have to type it out each time.
 This plugin provides a shortcut: just write the namespace once, then nest each of the sub-properties within it.
 For example:

 ```scss
 .funky {